Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Owasp_top_10/Information-disclosure-vulnerabilities.md

 Directory listings themselves are not necessarily a security vulnerability.
 However, if the website also fails to implement proper access control, leaking the existence and location of sensitive resources in this way is clearly an issue.

+## 4. Brute-Force Techniques

+Use Brute-Force and find hidden file and directory

 ## .
 Developer comments